CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 All notebooks were developed in Python 3 using the [Anaconda Python distribution](www.anaconda.com).
 Primary packages used are numpy, scipy, pandas, matplotlib, and astropy.

-LaTeX is required as this is used for plotting text and symbols in the notebooks.
+LaTeX is required for rendering math symbols in the notebooks.

 Additional packages we used for a few of the figures that are not part of the Anaconda distribution are:

  * HEALPix format FITS files require use of [healpy](https://github.com/healpy/healpy) (e.g., for all-sky map data).

  * Nebular emission-line calculations use [PyNeb](https://github.com/Morisset/PyNeb_devel).

- * Collisional Ionization Equilibrium calculations were performed using [ChiantiPy](https://github.com/chianti-atomic/ChiantiPy/) and the [CHIANTI Atomic Database](https://www.chiantidatabase.org/).
-Because CHIANTI calculations are time-consuming, we include pre-calculated data sets.
-To explore beyond the parameters we chose for the illustrations in the book you need to install the full CHIANTI database and the ChiantiPy package.
+Collisional Ionization Equilibrium calculations were performed using [ChiantiPy](https://github.com/chianti-atomic/ChiantiPy/) and the
+[CHIANTI Atomic Database](https://www.chiantidatabase.org/).
+Because CHIANTI calculations are time-consuming, we include pre-calculated data sets with this package.
+Those wishing to explore CIE beyond the parameters we chose for the illustrations in the book will need to install the full CHIANTI database and the ChiantiPy package. **CHIANTI and ChiantiPy are not required to use the notebooks as-is.**

 ## Use and Attribution